Where can you find your Degree Audit?

 - The report does not include courses in progress or any outside credits that have not yet been put on your Wellesley record.

 - The report does not calculate whether you have met the requirement of taking at least 18 units outside of any one department.
-If you have a question about that, talk with Dean Playter or Dean O'Keefe.
+If you have a question about that, talk with Dean O'Keefe or Dean Garcia.